gravitational/careers/challenges/product/challenge-2.md

 This exercise has two goals:

-It helps us understand what to expect from you as a technical leader, and whether you have the technical aptitude to engage with highly technical customers.
+It helps us understand what to expect from you as a technical leader and whether you have the technical aptitude to engage with highly technical customers.
 It gives you a feel for what it's like to work at Teleport.
 The exercise simulates day-to-day work, helping you better understand the team and